-- To print a dump taken for either a SYSABEND or SYSUDUMP DD statement, code the UNIT parameter, specifying the unit record device to which you want to write the dump, or code the SYSOUT parameter, specifying the output class through which you want the data set routed. - To print a dump taken for a SYSMDUMP DD statement, use the AMDPRDMP service aid described in OS/VS2 System Programming Library: Service Aids.
-To use this service aid, the SYSMDUMP DD statement must allocate the dump data set to either a magnetic tape unit or a direct access device. - If you are using the 3800 printer, and want a dump with 204 characters per line, code CHARS=DUMP.
+- To print a dump taken for either a SYSABEND or SYSUDUMP DD statement, code the UNIT parameter, specifying the unit record device to which you want to write the dump, or code the SYSOUT parameter, specifying the output class through which you want the data set routed. - To print a dump taken for a SYSMDUMP DD statement, use the AMDPRDMP service aid described in OS/VS2 System Programming Library: Service Aids, or IPCS which is documented in OS/VS2 MVS Interactive Problem Control System (IPCS) System Information. - When using the AMDPRDMP service aid, the SYSMDUMP DD statement must allocate the dump data set to either a magnetic tape unit or a direct access device. - If the job or job step is running with nonpageable virtual storage (ADDRSPC=REAL on the JOB or EXEC statements), the SYSMDUMP output must be directed to a VIO data set. - When using IPCS, the data set disposition affects the collection of events.
+(See "Requesting an Abnormal Termination Dump" in this publication.) - If you are using the 3800 printer, and want a dump with 204 characters per line, code CHARS=DUMP.
 If you want a dump with 8 lines per inch, code FCB=STD3.
 Refer to the sections on the CHARS and FCB parameters for examples of requesting dumps with more data per page.